pritom169/AWS-SAA-complete-guide/README.md

 - It is a **identity provider**.
 In other words, it manages identities.
 - It also **authenticate** those identities.
 So when anyone attempts to make a request to AWS, they are know as security principle.
 They also need to prove their identity.
 - Assuming I have proved my identities.
 Then IAM **authorizes** me to access the resources.
 I am allowed or denied access to certain things.
 This is based on policies associated with the identity I have authenticated with.

+Let's finalize the theory part with more details:

+- IAM comes with no cost
+- IAM is a global service.
+It is globally resilient
+- IAM only controls the identities (IAM users or roles you created on IAM) can do.
+It allows or denies those identities to do things
+- IAM does not allow a direct control over an external users.
+IAM only control the local identities in your account.
+- IAM let's you use Identity Federation and MFA (Multi Factor Authentication)